-&lt;sup>57 This provision was amended in the Code on 27 March 2003, and in version 13 of the Rules.
+This provision was amended in the Code on 27 March 2003, and in version 13 of the Rules.

-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment and Wind and Solar Farms panel metering will be checked. or once every 5 years Communications Equipment (as required under: S5.2.6.2 in versions 13-71 and S5.2.6.3 in versions 1-12 of the Rules ; and S5.2.6.3 of the initial Code, and all amended Method 1 (of 1): (a) Confirmation of the availability of communication links, including any backup links with AEMO; and Annual and after plant change Achieve performance standard versions of the Code) (b) Testing of relevant sub- systems including any power backup or UPS system.
-As appropriate to the technology of the relevant sub-system As above Power Station Auxiliary Transformers / Supplies (as required under: S5.2.7 in versions 13-71 and S5.2.8 in versions 1-12 of the Rules ; and S5.2.8 of the initial Code, and all amended versions of the Code) Power Station Auxiliary Method 1 (of 2): (a) Metering of active and reactive power at the auxiliary supply connection point; and Every 4 years and after plant change Only applicable when auxiliary supplies are taken from some other point different to generator connection point Access Standards must be established Power factor, quality of supply and protection and control requirements within allowable range / specification
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment and S5.2.6.3 of the initial Code, and all amended versions of including any backup links with AEMO; and the Code) (b) Testing of relevant sub- systems including any power backup or UPS system.
+As appropriate to the technology of the relevant sub-system As above Power Station Auxiliary Transformers / Supplies (as required under: S5.2.7 in versions 13-12971 and S5.2.8 in versions 1-12 of the Rules; and S5.2.8 of the initial Code, and all amended versions of the Code) Power Station Auxiliary Transformers / Supplies Method 1 (of 2): (a) Metering of active and reactive power at the auxiliary supply connection point; and Every 4 years and after plant change Only applicable when auxiliary supplies are taken from some other point different to generator connection point Access Standards must be established under clause S5.3.5 Power factor, quality of supply and protection and control requirements within allowable range / specification (as required under: S5.2.7 in versions 13-12971 and S5.2.8 in versions 1-12 of the Rules; and S5.2.8 of the initial Code, and (b) Testing and/or calibration of any relevant sub-systems including capacitor banks and circuit breakers.
+As appropriate to the technology of the relevant sub-system Performance to specification Method 2 (of 2):